sdsc/cpmd-roll/README.md

 ## Testing

-The cpmd-roll includes a test script which can be run to verify proper installation of the cpmd-roll documentation, binaries and module files.
+The cpmd-roll includes a test script which can be run to verify proper installation of the roll documentation, binaries and module files.
 To run the test scripts execute the following command(s):

 ```shell